-Nori’s career in community-based mental health has led to varied professional opportunities and interests over the last decade.
-She initially worked with adult clients through Assertive Community Treatment (ACT) teams to support individuals living in the community.
-She also served as a civil commitment investigator and collaborated with legal teams, law enforcement, medical teams, the Oregon State Hospital and long-term residential sites to facilitate acute stabilization and community reintegration for vulnerable individuals.
-Nori then transitioned to her true passion of working with youth and families.
-She served as a crisis/flight team therapist, elementary school-based therapist and as a school threat assessment investigator, in which she worked with law enforcement and school administrators to identify and mitigate risk of violence on campuses.
-In addition to her community agency work, she has also maintained private practice, been an adjunct instructor at Lewis & Clark, and worked as a behaviorist in an outpatient primary care medical clinic.
-Nori’s clinical interests include, but are not limited to, violence risk assessment, suicide prevention, critical incident debriefing, vicarious trauma, burnout, bereavement, and management of anxiety disorders.
+Nori’s career in community-based mental health has involved multifarious professional opportunities since 2008.
+She initially worked with adult clients through Assertive Community Treatment (ACT) teams to support vulnerable individuals living in the community.
+She also served as a civil commitment investigator and collaborated with legal teams, law enforcement, medical professionals, the Oregon State Hospital and long-term residential sites to facilitate acute stabilization and community reintegration for vulnerable adults.
+Nori then transitioned to her true passion of working with children and families, serving as a crisis/flight team therapist, elementary school-based therapist and as a K-12 school threat assessment investigator — in which she worked with law enforcement and school administrators to identify and mitigate risks of violence on school campuses.
+In addition to her community agency work, she has also maintained private practice, been an adjunct instructor and clinical Placement Coordinator at Lewis & Clark, and worked as a behaviorist in an outpatient primary care medical clinic.
+Nori’s clinical interests include, but are not limited to, violence risk assessment, suicide prevention, critical incident debriefing, disaster psychology, vicarious trauma and burnout, bereavement, and management of anxiety/mood disorders.

 Nori received her MA in 2011 from Lewis & Clark College and her BA in 2005 from Western Oregon University.